 On Nov.
 18, hundreds of students walked out of classes and occupied Hopkins Hall, urging President Adam Falk to declare the College a sanctuary campus.

-The protestors condemned President-elect Donald Trump’s policies targeting minority groups and called for administration and community members to commit to protecting the College’s vulnerable students.
+The protesters condemned President-elect Donald Trump’s proposed policies targeting minority groups and called for administration and community members to commit to protecting the College’s vulnerable students.

 At 11:30 a.m., more than three hundred students gathered in front of Paresky Center.
 They marched to Hopkins Hall, holding signs reading, “Brown, queer and illegal” and “We refuse to hate,” among other statements.
 Marcone Correia ’18, Jaqueline Serrano ’17, Kelly Tellez ’17 and Juliana Veira ’17 led the group in chants, which included “No borders, no nations, stop deportations” and “El pueblo unido jamás será vencido” (“The people united will never be defeated”).
 Outside of Hopkins, the College’s main administrative building, individual students took turns speaking through a megaphone, voicing discontents about living as minorities both in the community and in the country.

-Correia and Serrano revealed themselves to be of Deferred Action for Childhood Arrivals (DACA) status.
+Correia and Serrano revealed themselves to be of DACA status.
 “We’re here to stay,” Correia said, drawing applause from the crowd.

 While the rally focused on issues of immigration, other topics of discussion included Black Lives Matter, queer rights, the College’s mental health services and Trump’s proposed Muslim registry.
 Tellez said the walkout aimed to promote “a multi-faceted understanding of dismantling different but interconnected systems of oppression.”